peilin-chen/Lightweight-Neural-Models-for-BGP-Hijack-Detection/README.md

 | CNN-Only (Improved) | 99.18% | 2,024,833 | 8,513 | 223s | 0.184ms |

-The key finding is that **CNN-GRU matches or slightly outperforms CNN-LSTM** across both accuracy and AUC while training ~13% faster per epoch.
+The key finding is that **CNN-GRU matches or slightly outperforms CNN-LSTM** across both accuracy while training ~13% faster per epoch.
 The **CNN-Only (Improved)** model — which adds a second convolutional block and batch normalization — closes most of the gap to the recurrent models while remaining over 2× faster to train and achieving the fastest inference time (0.184ms/sample).

 ### Figure: Training Curves